 Fear is an emotion caused by the anticipation or awareness of danger

 Fear is an instinctual reaction influenced by assumptions we make from past experiences.
 We use these assumptions to make sense of new experiences.
 You can witness this phenomenon if you watch a young child climbing on the playground.
 The child is immediately drawn to the brightly colored rungs of the ladder and fearlessly grabs ahold and climbs toward the top as quickly as possible.
 The child is completely unaware they could fall and get hurt… until he senses his parents hovering behind him watching and waiting to catch him IF he loses his footing and falls.
 Then the child begins to feel fear, not because he knows he could fall, but because the actions of his parents cause him to believe something bad COULD happen.
 He becomes apprehensive about taking the next step, hesitates, and works his way back down, opting for the safety of the known.

 It’s like buying an expensive, sporty, convertible and not driving it because there is a chance it could get damaged.
-We keep it in the garage and deprive ourselves of experiencing the exhilaration and joy of driving on a sunny day with the top down and taking in the beautiful sights in order to protect ourselves from the heartbreak we could experience the IF our beautiful car gets damaged.
+We keep it in the garage and deprive ourselves of experiencing the exhilaration and joy of driving on a sunny day with the top down and taking in the beautiful sights.
+We do this to protect ourselves from the heartbreak we could experience IF our beautiful car gets damaged.

 We often let our doubts and fears of the unknown hold us back from experiencing what could be some of the greatest things we’ve ever known

 So, how do we become the people who can combat our doubts and convert our fears into courage and motivation?
 What does it take to embrace our fear, accept our vulnerability, and launch ourselves into the unknown to pursue our dreams?